 - To cure warts (latex spread on the wart)

-– To promote breast milk production: Latex of Poisenttia has been atributed with galactogogue properties. (latex from this plant is licked with this purpose) (Sometimes, milking women eat the leaves raw of boiled instead)
+- To promote breast milk production: Latex of Poinsettia has been attributed with galactagogue properties. (latex from this plant is licked with this purpose) (Sometimes, milking women eat the leaves raw of boiled instead)

-– As an external remedy for inflammation processes.
-Suitable, for example, in case of artrhitis, muscle or bone contusions, etc (Apply heated leaves on the affected parts) (Apply a compress soaked with the liquid resulting from a decoction of flowers in water, where some lemon juice has been added)
+- As an external remedy for inflammation processes.
+Suitable, for example, in case of arthritis, muscle or bone contusions, etc. (Apply heated leaves on the affected parts) (Apply a compress soaked with the liquid resulting from a decoction of flowers in water, where some lemon juice has been added)

 - As depilatory cream: In order to remove the excessive hair on the skin, latex of poinsettia has been used a a depilatory resource (Apply latex on the hairy zone)